verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 We're using the `img` HTML tag and not the `picture` tag, since the latter is not necessary in this case.
 I'll dig into the `picture` tag use cases [down below](#picture-tag-use-cases).

-_But hey, what about Internet Explorer?_
+💬 _Hey, what about Internet Explorer?_

-It's true, Internet Explorer does not support responsive images, but given that only its latest version stuck around and it's slowly disappearing from our radars (in the websites we manage, its share is around 4%), I'd suggest NOT to use a responsive images polyfill for it, and just rely on the image specified in the `src` (or `data-src`) attribute instead.
+Internet Explorer does not support responsive images, but given that only version 11 is still around and it won't stay for much longer (Microsoft is silently replacing it with [Edge](https://www.microsoft.com/edge)), do NOT use a polyfill.
+Because a) it would slow down other browsers, b) <abbr title="Internet Explorer">IE</abbr> reads and uses the image specified in the `src`/`data-src` attribute, so choose an image that will appear nice on a desktop, non-HiDPI display, and you're good.

 ### Script inclusion

-To load the lazy images as they enter the viewport, you need a lazy load script such as [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) which is a lightweight-as-air (1.9 kb gzipped), configurable, SEO-friendly script that I've been developing and improving since 2014.
-It's also based on the IntersectionObserver browser API so it's blazing fast and grants jank-free scrolling also on slower devices.
+To load the lazy images as they enter the viewport, you need a lazy load script such as [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) which is a lightweight (2.5 kb gzipped), blazing fast, configurable, SEO-friendly script that I've been maintaining and improving since 2014.

-Here is the simplest way to include the script in your page.
+Here is the simplest way to include it in your page.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/vanilla-lazyload@16.1.0/dist/lazyload.min.js"></script>